-As the largest country in South Asia, India’s TEFL market is not nearly as developed as in East or Southeast Asia.
-This makes it a great place for new teachers, looking to train in the region, but turned off by the growing, strong competition in the ESL field.
+Although India is the largest country in South Asia, its TEFL market is not nearly as developed as in the East or Southeast Asia.
+This makes it a great place for new teachers, looking to train and receive their TEFL qualification in the region, but turned off by the growing, strong competition in the ESL field.
 With great diversity in culture, history, and cuisine, you will never find boredom while living or traveling in India.

 From the large cities of Mumbai and New Delhi to the Himalayan Mountains or the Thar Desert, India is an immense country of assorted climates, terrains, and people.
-Overall, it is the perfect destination for the ESL teacher who is looking to go beyond the classroom to explore and learn about his or her students and the lives that they live.
+Overall, it is the perfect destination for the ESL teacher who is looking to go beyond the classroom to explore and learn about his or her students and the lives that they lead.
+Read on to learn how you can complete your TEFL course in India.

 Not many teachers think of India when considering a TEFL course abroad.
 Often, teachers who plan to work in India will receive a TEFL certificate in their home country; but, now there are several options for the teacher that is looking to do a bit of travel and exploration before settling in one location for work.